-A further enhanced version of this is Versafit, which is basically just a sweat-proof Bedphones Wireless marketed for those with an active and sporty lifestyle.
+A further enhanced version of this is Versafit, which is a sweat-proof Bedphones Wireless marketed for those with an active and sporty lifestyle.
 The thin speaker design that works for sleepers also fits snugly under many sports helmets; and because the product isn’t noise-cancelling, they are safe for use during workouts where you need to still be aware of what’s going on around you.

 Versafit was launched early in 2017, and comes in grey and green.

-How Easy Are They to Use?
+Are DubsLabs Bedphones Easy to Use?

 There is an initial adjustment that you need to make once you get your Bedphones.

-Basically, you need to mold the memory wire ear hooks to fit your ears contours properly and hopefully in such a way that it causes no discomfort and allows for the best sound quality.
+You need to mold the memory wire ear hooks to fit your ears contours properly and hopefully in such a way that it causes no discomfort and allows for the best sound quality.
 To do this, for both left and right earphones you are instructed to position the speaker against your ear and directly over the ear canal; and then bend the memory wire up and over the back of your ear.

 Finding a fit that works perfectly takes time, so you shouldn’t be afraid to adjust the memory wire and the angle of the speakers against your ears.
 A slider on the cable is provided to tighten the Bedphones, at the front or back of your neck, and keep it secure and in place throughout sleep.